qaz1678249/CRLab-universal_robot/README.md

 This is a package for ur5 universal robot, already tested on a real ur5 robot with software version 3.5.1.

 __Installation from Source__
-There are releases available for ROS Hydro and ROS Indigo.
+There are releases available for ROS Kinetic.
 However, for the latest features and developments you might want to install from source.

 First set up a catkin workspace (see [this tutorials](http://wiki.ros.org/catkin/Tutorials)).
 Then clone the repository into the src/ folder.